Adventist University of France

-Adventist University of France also called in French: Campus Adventiste du Salève, formerly named Salève Adventist University, belongs to the Seventh-day Adventist Church and is affiliated with Partnership of Adventist Colleges in Europe, (PACE).
+Adventist University of France (Campus Adventiste du Salève), formerly named Salève Adventist University, belongs to the Seventh-day Adventist Church and is affiliated with Partnership of Adventist Colleges in Europe (PACE).
 The university is located about five miles from Geneva across the Swiss-French border.
 The campus itself is part way up Le Salève, the summit of which is at an elevation of over 1300 m.
-This mountain with its restaurants and breath-taking view of the Rhône valley or Mont Blanc attracts many from nearby Geneva.
-From the campus, the city of Geneva and the Lake Geneva make a picturesque view.
 On the same campus are located schools from kindergarten to senior high school levels.

 Collonges-sous-Salève, the village where the campus is located, is situated in the French département of Haute-Savoie, named "Upper Savoy" for its location in the foothills of the Alps mountain range.

 History

 The first Adventist seminary in Europe was established in Switzerland in 1893.
 This was transferred to Collonges-sous-Salève in 1921, and took the name of Séminaire Adventiste du Salève (Adventist Seminary of the Saleve).
 Being the first European Adventist seminary, it contributed to the training of hundreds of pastors in Europe and has sent missionaries around the world.
 Starting in 1955, the institution offered a 4-year training program.
 The program is now 5 years long: 3 for the bachelor and 2 more for a master.
 The name has been changed to Campus Adventiste du Salève (French) or Collonges Adventist University (English).